 You will be reimbursed for prescription medicines prescribed by a doctor registered with the national health system when you present your European Health Insurance Card and ID at the pharmacy (farmacia).
 Medicines are divided into three categories according to the seriousness of the illness.
 Medicines intended for the most serious conditions are free.
 A certain proportion of the costs of medicines for less severe illnesses is reimbursed.
 The amount may vary regionally.
-These medicines, too, may be free for some special groups, such as children under the age of 6.
 If a medicine is not on the Italian national health service´s list of reimbursable medicinal products, you will have to pay the full cost yourself.

 In order to obtain hospital treatment, you generally need a doctor´s referral.
 If you need urgent treatment, you can go directly to the emergency clinic (pronto soccorso) of a public hospital (ospedale pubblico).
 You can also go to a private hospital (casa di cura or clinica) if it has an SSN contract.
 Inpatient care is free when you show your European Health Insurance Card and ID.
 A co-pay fee may be charged for emergency care.
 If you want a private room or other special services in hospital, you pay separate surcharges.

 Ambulance transport is usually free for holders of a European Health Insurance Card.
 Occasionally however, you may have to pay a co-pay fee.
 The amount varies locally.

 Read more about suddenly falling ill in Europe.